The Invisibility of Pain, Disconnection & Isolation

 • Being aware of our self-talk and which version of ourselves is showing up (for example our compassionate self or our self-critical self) and changing this to be supportive and nurturing

-There are many more tips, those above are ones I feel, from my own and clinical experience, to be some of the really important ones.
-Remember we can’t judge what someone is going through as only they experience it, we can do our best to compassionately understand, walk alongside them and help if that’s what they would like us to do.
-We can help to change the invisibility of pain by talking about pain, sharing our stories of lived experiences, reading and sharing evidenced based information, and nurturing compassion.
-Compassion helps us turn towards what’s tricky or the distress, to share what feels difficult, to take the action that’s aligned with our values even if there are lots of tricky things that show up (we can overcome the blocks), it helps us stay connected to ourselves and others in a supportive way.
-If you’re feeling isolated with pain know many have been there and change is possible by reconnecting to yourself and those around you, please reach out to someone, this could be a friend, colleague, family member, healthcare or other relevant professional.
+Remember we can’t judge what someone is going through by what they look like, or how they seem, and only they are experiencing it (there are similarities in people’s experiences of living with persistent pain).
+We can do our best to be curious & compassionately understand, walk alongside them and explore helping in some way if that’s what they would like us to do.
+We can help to change the invisibility of pain by talking about pain, sharing stories of lived experiences, reading and sharing evidenced based information, and nurturing compassion.
+Compassion & curiosity help us turn towards what’s tricky/the distress, to share what feels difficult, to take the action that’s aligned with our values even if there are lots of tricky things that show up (we can overcome the blocks), it helps us stay connected to ourselves and others in a supportive way.
+If you’re feeling isolated with pain and/or not understood know that many people have been there and change is possible, including through regulating your nervous system, reconnecting to yourself in a compassionate way and connecting to nature, pets & those around you.
+If you are struggling please reach out to someone, this could be a friend, colleague, family member, persistent pain specialist, or other healthcare professional/relevant professional.

 Your choice regarding cookies on this site